py2ai/py2ai.github.io/_posts/2021-02-20-How-to-send-audio-video-of-MP4-using-sockets-in-Python.md

 ---
+categories:
+- Socket Programming Series
+description: This tutorial is about using OpenCV, UDP and TCP sockets for server-client transfer of audio-video streams
+featured-img: pythonudpaudiovideo
+keywords:
+- Python
+- socket programming
+- audio streaming
+- video streaming
+- UDP
+- TCP
+- OpenCV
 layout: post
-title: How to send audio and video using socket programming in Python
-categories: [Socket Programming Series]
 mathjax: true
-featured-img: pythonudpaudiovideo
-description: This tutorial is about using OpenCV, UDP and TCP sockets for server-client transfer of audio-video streams
-tags: [Python, Socket Programming, Audio, Video, UDP, TCP, OpenCV]
-keywords: [Python, socket programming, audio streaming, video streaming, UDP, TCP, OpenCV]
+tags:
+- Python
+- Socket Programming
+- Audio
+- Video
+- UDP
+- TCP
+- OpenCV
+title: How to send audio and video using socket programming in...
 ---

 Hello friends!
 Today's tutorial is about sending audio and video streams from a server to a client.
 These streams will